Cengkaruk/qiscus-sdk-web/docs/try-sample-app.md

 ```
 $ git clone https://www.github.com/qiscus/web-sdk-sample-js.git
 ```
-After cloning finished, You need to have a simple server to serve example file so you can play with it.
-In this example we use `http-server` from nodejs package manager
+After cloning finished, you will need to create simple server to run the sample app.
+In the example below, we use http-server from nodejs package manager as http server to serve Sample App locally.
 ```
 # Install http-server from npm globally
 $ npm install http-server -g